 #1 Deceptive phishing

-These emails often demand that you: make an installment, key in your logins or password, request that you change your password or to verify account information.
+These emails often demand that you: make an installment, key in your logins or password, request that you change your password, or verify account information.
 We’ll discuss more on how to prevent phishing in this article.

 2. Spear phishing

 Recently, spear phishing has been on the rise.
 It is more of a personalized attack, unlike deceptive phishing.
 The hackers trick you into believing that you have a connection with them.
-They try using your full names, job position, phone numbers, address, or any other relevant information.
-Once you take the bait, the fraudsters have access to your accounts and can do whatever they want.
+They try using your full names, job position, phone numbers, address, or other relevant information.
+Once you take the bait, the fraudsters can access your accounts and do whatever they want.